22 Best Beaches in Greece

 Many hotels, restaurants, and traditional tavernas are found nearby.
 Nature sites in the area have been protected and designated for eco-tourism.

 12. Navagio Beach, Zakynthos

-Visitors are enchanted by the dramatic setting, fine white-sand shoreline, and turquoise water that seems almost tropical.
+Visitors are enchanted by the dramatic setting, fine white-sand shoreline, and cerulean water that seems almost tropical.
 Unfortunately, the crowds of tourists can detract from the idyllic environment.

 Navagio Beach is also known as Shipwreck Beach because of the crashed smugglers' ship that stands on the shore.
-Navagio Beach is found on Zakynthos, one of the most beautiful Ionian Islands.
+Navagio Beach is found on Zakynthos, one of the most picturesque Ionian Islands.

 13. Glyfada Beach, Corfu

 Glyfada Beach is nestled in a secluded cove on the Island of Corfu.
 Wooded hillsides covered in pine trees and olive groves add to the inspiring natural setting.

 The beach offers a wide stretch of fine golden sand, lapped up by gentle waves.
 The calmness and crystal-clear clarity of the sea has earned this beach a Blue Flag label for water safety.